am25251/uoe-eportfolio/_publications/2025-06-10-Introduction-1.md

 The postgraduate degree will significantly enhance my ability to lead and contribute to the fight against cybercrime, making it a valuable investment in my professional development.

 ### Action Plan
-Upon completion, I plan to apply the knowledge gained in leadership roles within the cyber security industry, contributing to the development of innovative security solutions (University ******, 2025).
+Upon completion, I plan to apply the knowledge gained in leadership roles within the cyber security industry, contributing to the development of innovative security solutions (University ******, 2025; Gibbs 1988).

 ### References

+•	Gibbs G. (1988).
+Learning by Doing: A guide to teaching and learning methods.
+Further Education Unit.
+Oxford Polytechnic: Oxford.

 •	Griffith, D.S.
 (1990) The computer fraud and abuse act of 1986: a measured response to a growing problem.
 Dodd S. Griffith.
 Vand.
 L. Rev., 43, p.453.